robflynnyh/long-context-asr/README.md

 ## Checkpoints
 ### Acoustic Model
 Below are model checkpoints for Acoustic models discussed in the paper.
 The <b>greedy</b> WERs (no LM) are also provided using overlapping inferernce (87.5% overlap).
 For checkpoints with multiple repeats the average WERs are provided.
+Models can be loaded from pretrained checkpoints using the load_pretrained.py script.
 | Context | Epochs | Seq Warmup | Tedlium (WER) | Earnings-22 (WER) | Download |
 | --------|-------:|:----------:|--------------:|------------------:|----------|
 |  80s    |    2   |  Yes       |       6.1     |      17.1         | [here](https://huggingface.co/rjflynn2/lcasr-80s-epoch-2/) |